Employment: F-1 international students

 If you want to work off-campus…

 F-1 students are not permitted to work off campus (outside of the university) without prior authorization.
-Off-campus employment is any type of work or services performed in exchange for money, tuition, fees, books, supplies, room, food, or any other benefit that does not take place on the Austin Peay State University campus.
+Off-campus employment is any type of work or services performed in exchange for money, tuition, fees, books, supplies, room, food, or any other benefit that does not take place on the APSU campus.

 For information on off-campus work authorization (not practical training—see below), please make an appointment with the F-1 International Student Advisor to discuss options and application process.